 One thing I wanted to remind everyone is that MLA has various Membership Activities planned for the meeting including Colleague Connection (paring first-time attendees with experienced MLA members), MLA Career Center with Resume Clinic (30 minutes with an experienced colleague to review your cover letter, and Resume or CV, or chat about your job search) and Job Placement Center (submit your resume or job opportunity ahead of time and meet with your potential candidate/employer at MLA!)
 Please contact Tomi Gunn at MLA Headquarters for details.

-Member Spotlight: Introducing Emmett Booth (he/him/his)!
+Member Spotlight: Introducing Emmett Booth (he/him/his)

 Emmett is a Clinical Librarian at Thomas Jefferson University.
 He provides core reference services to students, residents, and staff at Einstein and Abington Hospitals.
-His role includes Initiating and supporting library outreach efforts Einstein and Abington Hospitals, contributing to content development and maintenance of appropriate LibGuides and learning objects in Canvas, assisting library users with the evaluation of information resources, providing in-depth consulting services on the effective use of information resources and bibliographic management software, teaching sessions on library resources and information literacy in the context of evidence-based medicine, and participating in conducting orientation sessions.
+His role includes Initiating and supporting library outreach efforts at Einstein and Abington Hospitals, contributing to content development and maintenance of appropriate LibGuides and learning objects in Canvas, assisting library users with the evaluation of information resources, providing in-depth consulting services on the effective use of information resources and bibliographic management software, teaching sessions on library resources and information literacy in the context of evidence-based medicine, and conducting orientation sessions.

 Why are you interested in becoming a librarian?